jdoleary/Spellmasons/docs/CriticalPath.md

     - Features / Content
         - Reroll / exchange cards (risk reward style)
             - like maybe you can reroll but you have one less card to choose from each time
-        - Perks
-            - Styling for perks
-            - Use relative percentages rather than out of 100%
     - [Submit demo to IGN](https://corp.ign.com/submit-a-game)
     - make music play in menu

 - Add codex where you can read about spells and enemies
-- Allow opening dev tools in exe
 # Critical Path
 - Milestone | **Optimize game**
     - Optimize runPredictions: especially with expanding + corpse explosion